-Perched miraculously on the tips of these fingers are monasteries and one convent, all of which are active and thriving.
+Perched miraculously on the tips of these fingers are the Meteora monasteries and one convent, all of which are active and thriving.

 Columns of the Sky

 The area is called Meteora, and it literally means “columns of the sky.”

 In the 11th century, holy monks began to occupy caves high up in the almost inaccessible peaks.
 These were natural refuges from the distractions of civilization and a quiet place in which to lead a life of contemplation.